renatomameli/spring-boot-endpoint-monitoring/README.md

 # Endpoint Metrics Service

-This project provides a service that fetches all endpoints and their corresponding methods of a Spring Boot application and retrieves metrics for each endpoint using Spring Actuator.
+This project provides a org.mameli.model.service that fetches all endpoints and their corresponding methods of a Spring Boot application and retrieves metrics for each endpoint using Spring Actuator.
 The metrics are then compiled into a list and returned, giving an overview of all endpoints and their metrics.

 ## Table of Contents
 - [Getting Started](#getting-started)